egordm/boosters/docs/rfcs/0014-python-bindings.md

 Python bindings for the boosters library, exposing all major functionality to Python users.
 Built with PyO3/Maturin, providing native performance with a Pythonic API.
-Supports common data formats (NumPy, pandas, PyArrow) and integrates with scikit-learn.
+Supports common data formats (NumPy, pandas, Polars) and integrates with scikit-learn.

 ## Motivation